Skip to main content

 Images

-An attribute of type "Image" or "Group of Images" contains one or more image files and provides additional tools for working with the files.
+An attribute of type "Image" or "Group of Images" contains one or more image files and provides additional tools for working with files.

-Loading Optimization
+Upload Optimization

 Preview

-If there are multiple image attributes, and you want a specific image to be displayed within the system, go to the settings of the corresponding image attribute and enable the "Use as a preview in the product list" setting.
+If there are multiple image attributes and you want a specific image to be displayed within the system, go to the settings of the corresponding image attribute and enable the "Use as a preview in the product list" setting.
 After that, in the catalog, the selected image will be the main one for the product.

 Preview Template